ManusMcMeen/spy-qqq-rotation-strategy/README.md

 Run on final trading day of the month after 4p.m ET.

 ## Learning Objectives
-API-based data acquisition
+-API-based data acquisition
-Portfolio performance metrics calculation
+-Portfolio performance metrics calculation
-Rule-based investment strategy design
+-Rule-based investment strategy design
-Automation of recurring tasks
+-Automation of recurring tasks

 ## To-do
--- **Killswitch**
+- **Killswitch**
--- **Issues with backtester before '2016-02-29'**
+- **Issues with backtester before '2016-02-29'**
--- **Multi-signal approach**
+- **Multi-signal approach**

 ## Disclaimer
 This project is for educational purposes only.
 It is not financial advice, and past performance is not indicative of future results.